ska-telescope/developer.skatelescope.org/src/development/python_package_release_procedure.rst

       - docker-executor
     script:
       - pip install setuptools
-      - python setup.py sdist bdist_wheel # --universal option to used for pure python packages
+      - python setup.py egg_info -b+$CI_COMMIT_SHORT_SHA sdist bdist_wheel # --universal option to used for pure python packages

+This will build a Python wheel that will be published to *Nexus*.

 Publishing packages to *Nexus*
 ------------------------------